 An individual with a high net worth who has already maxed out other savings accounts could use whole life insurance as an additional estate planning resource, making the high premium costs worthwhile.

-Individuals who are leaving behind dependants with special needs may also find that whole life insurance is a better life insurance policy option for them, as it never expires and will always cost the same price for premiums.
+Individuals who are leaving behind dependents with special needs may also find that whole life insurance is a better life insurance policy option for them, as it never expires and will always cost the same price for premiums.

 Term life insurance coverage lasts for a set time, between 10 and 30 years, while whole life insurance coverage lasts your entire life.
 Because whole life insurance lasts longer, it’s also five to 15 times more expensive than term life insurance.